rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-18-for-digital-dna.md

 [wiki_mito]: https://en.wikipedia.org/wiki/Mitochondrial_DNA "https://en.wikipedia.org/wiki/Mitochondrial_DNA"

-Male and female genome sizes differ (the X chromosome has more base pairs than the Y chromosome).
-Some [mitochondrial DNA][wiki_mito] (mtDNA) also must be taken into account when looking at the size of the human genome.
-Overall, the diploid male genome with mtDNA is around 6,017,847,976 base pairs, and the diploid female genome with mtDNA is around 6,109,647,513 base pairs.
+Male and female genome sizes differ (the X chromosome has more base pairs than the Y chromosome by almost a factor of 3).
+In addition, some [mitochondrial DNA][wiki_mito] (mtDNA) also must also be taken into account when determining the size of the human genome.

-Recently, news was made when[^comp_gene].
+One estimate for the mean male and female genome size from 2019 was 6,320,012,150 base pairs[^on].
+Wikipedia presently puts the diploid male genome (including mtDNA) at around 6,017,847,976 base pairs, and the diploid female genome (including mtDNA) at around 6,109,647,513 base pairs.

+Estimates often vary across the "different" genomes (X or Y, diploid or haploid, with or without mtDNA) that can be measured.
+Recently, news was made when researcher's fully sequenced a human genome, contributing measurements of the "_...remaining 8% of the genome..._" - "_...all centromeric satellite arrays, recent segmental duplications, and the short arms of all five acrocentric chromosomes..._"[^comp_gene].

+How much does it cost to sequence the human genome?
 The cost of sequencing

 <iframe src="https://www.metaculus.com/questions/embed/8909/" width="100%" height="300"></iframe>